Traditional IRA and Roth IRA Contributions - FAQs

 Once you have your account set up you can make your Annual Contribution via check, wire, or ACH along with our Deposit Coupon Form.

 You can also fund your account via rollover or transfer from a previous IRA custodian.

-The annual contribution limit for both a Traditional IRA and Roth IRA combined is $5,500 for 2017 and 2018, or $6,500 if you’re age 50 or older.
+The annual contribution limit for both a Self-Directed Traditional IRA and Self-Directed Roth IRA combined is $6,00 for 2019 and 2020, or $7,000 if you’re age 50 or older.
 The amount you can contribute to your Roth IRA may be limited based on your filing status and income.
 See Individual Retirement Account Contribution Limits for more details.